Foreign Body Ingestion In Children

-How is foreign body ingestion in children diagnosed?
+How is foreign body ingestion diagnosed?

-How is foreign body ingestion in children treated?
+How is foreign body ingestion treated?

 - Teach older children to keep small toys away from babies and toddlers.
 Marbles are especially easy for babies to swallow.

-- Keep nails and screws away from young children.
+- Keep nails and screws away from children.
 Count them before and after you finish a project.

-When should I contact my child's caregiver?
+When should I contact my child's healthcare provider?